Start Date: May 24, 2021

 - Other duties may be assigned by the Director of Family Life and Learning.

-- Coordinate logistics and programmatic details for young family programs, including scheduling, room set-up, food, and materials.
+- Coordinate logistics and programmatic details for young family programs, including scheduling, virtual sessions, room set-up, food, and materials.

 - Oversee budget of young family programming, in conjunction with the Director of Family Life and Learning.